kevingoodenough/Rocket/README.md

 ## Installation

 Download and install to any location.
-From the terminal within the main directory
+From the terminal within the src directory, enter the following.

 ```bash
 java com.rocketmiles.cash_register.CashRegisterMain